 - The name "Oedipus Rex" is itself a bit Groman, since Rex is a Latin word.
 The original Greek was "Tyrannos."

-- In God Of War III, the Spartan protagonist faces off against the Greek gods...and Hercules (rather than, say, Herakles).
+- In God of War III, the Spartan protagonist faces off most of the gods, heroes and beasts of Greek mythology...and Hercules (rather than, say, Herakles).

 - Considering that Hercules's voice actor is Kevin Sorbo, is more like an Actor Allusion to Hercules: The Legendary Journeys.